Athletics at the 2004 Summer Olympics – Men's long jump: Qualification

 The qualification period for Athletics was 1 January 2003 to 9 August 2004.
 For the men's long jump, each National Olympic Committee was permitted to enter up to three athletes that had jumped 8.19 metres or further during the qualification period.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 If an NOC had no athletes that qualified under that standard, one athlete that had jumped 8.05 metres or further could be entered.

 Competition format

 The competition consisted of two rounds, qualification and final.
 In qualification, each athlete jumped three times (stopping early if they made the qualifying distance).
 At least the top twelve athletes moved on to the final; if more than twelve reached the qualifying distance of 8.10 metres, all who did so advanced.
 Distances were reset for the final round.
 Finalists jumped three times, after which the eight best jumped three more times (with the best distance of the six jumps counted).

 Records

-Prior to the competition, the existing world and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading jump were as follows:

 No new world or Olympic records were set during the competition.
 The following national records were set during the competition: